 Many of our most popular attractions are open, though some may be on a limited basis or by reservation only.
 It is a good idea to contact us in advance of your arrival to plan activities and book reservations.

 More information can be found at the websites listed below.

-If you have questions about your upcoming stay with us, please call us at 877-788-1803 or email us email@example.com.
+General questions about the travel requirements or the travel portal can be sent to email@example.com If you have questions about your upcoming stay with us, please call us at 877-788-1803 or email us firstname.lastname@example.org.

 There is currently NO Federal requirement to be tested for Covid before returning to the Mainland US.
 However, please check your own state specific requirements.
 If you need or choose to get a COVID test while in the Virgin Islands, please see this list of providers from our Department of Health.